 - Unemployment is too high.
 And today, people of color are nearly twice as likely to be out of work.

-- African-Americans have, on average, one-tenth of the assets of similar white families.
+- Black Americans have, on average, one-tenth of the assets of similar White families.

 - Schools that have a majority of students of color typically lack funding and other resources, and have significantly lower graduation rates as a result.